Benishangul-Gumuz Region: History

 Later in the 19th century, Benishangul was affected by the Mahdi uprising.
 In the late 19th century, Ethiopia, under Menelik II, annexed the Sultanates of Beni Shangul and Gubba (Qubba in Arabic) at the behest of Abdallahi ibn Muhammad of Sudan who feared the British would occupy it.
 The southwards expansion of Emperor Menelik directed against Oromo, Kafa, and peoples further south, was also perceived as a campaign of submission of the Shanqella.
 This also included the Sheikhdom, a successor to the previously tributary Funj Sultanate.
 In 1898, Asosa became the political and economic capital.
 Until the Italian occupation of Ethiopia in the mid-1930s, the area supplied gold and slaves to the central government on a large scale.
 Slaves were also smuggled into Sudan across the border, which was established in 1902.
+The leader of Benishangul in the early 20th century was Khojali al-Hassan.

+It was reported that Benishangul region continued to provide Ethiopia with Gold in the early 1970s.
 Under the regime of Mengistu Haile Mariam, who ruled Ethiopia from 1974, some 250,000 drought and famine-stricken peasants from the highlands—mostly Amharas from Wollo province—were relocated to Benishangul-Gumuz from 1979 and especially in the mid-1980s.

 Resistance to the Mengistu regime here came mainly from the Berta.
 In addition, the Oromo Liberation Front (OLF) - supported by the Eritrean People's Liberation Front, which in the meantime had advanced far south from Eritrea - also fought for the area in the Ethiopian civil war in the late 1980s and early 1990s.
 The OLF tried to incorporate the local population as "black Oromo", but met with little support.
 The Berta rebels instead allied with the Tigray People's Liberation Front (TPLF), which overthrew the Mengistu regime in 1991 with the coalition EPRDF.
 As the Berta People's Liberation Movement or Benishangul People's Liberation Movement (BPLM), they - like the Gambella People’s Liberation Movement of the Anuak in Gambella - were not accepted as full members of the EPRDF, but became regional partners of the new ruling coalition.